We hope you're hungry. There's a lot to take in.

 Our agricultural economy

-- Generated about $17 billion in agricultural sales in 2020.
+- Generated about $21.3 billion in agricultural sales per year.

 - The highest valued commodities included corn, soybeans and hogs.